M-E-Rademaker/MyDesk/ToolCollection.md

 ### [Jupyter][Jupyter]

 As explained [on its homepage][Jupyter] [Jupyter][Jupyter] is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, and much more.
 While its predecessor, IPython notebook, was only built to work with Python, [Jupyter][Jupyter] supports many other languages such as Julia and R, although both Kernels are still in its early stages.
-This is, by the way, where the name is coming from, as [Jupyter][Jupyter]is an acronym for Ju(lia)Py(ton)te(R).
+This is, by the way, where the name is coming from, as [Jupyter][Jupyter] is an acronym for Ju(lia)Py(ton)te(R).
 The difference between [knitr][knitr] and [Jupyter][Jupyter] is that the latter allows for live code and text evaluation.
 While RMarkdown files need to be compiled for evaluation to take place, code cells in a [Jupyter][Jupyter] notebook are evaluated on the fly.
 This makes [Jupyter][Jupyter] highly recommendable for interactive teaching of programming since students can follow live and take notes while the instructor dynamically changes the code in response to questions and suggestions.

-Installation:

 ### [Git and GitHub][GitHub]